Steve Sarowitz: It Ends with Us controversy

+spend a lot of money to make sure the studio is protected."
+An audio recording later confirmed he made the statement.

 On January 16, 2025, Sarowitz, along with Baldoni and other associates, filed a $400 million defamation lawsuit against Lively, her husband Ryan Reynolds, and her publicist.
 They alleged that Lively's claims were false and amounted to civil extortion.

 On January 20, 2025, Sarowitz, along with Baldoni and other associates filed a $250 million libel lawsuit against The New York Times, alleging that a Times article about the dispute defamed them by misrepresenting communications and spreading a “categorically false” narrative.

+In April 2025, a man set fire to a trash can in Sarowitz's driveway and threatened via text to kidnap his daughter, demanding money in exchange for his daughter's safety.
+"If you guys are prepared to spend a hundred million to ruin the lives of Ms. [Blake] Lively and her family, we are sure you can spare a few for your daughter,” the text reportedly read, referencing an allegation in Lively's lawsuit.
+Sarowitz subsequently hired 24/7 security.

-Sarowitz's lawsuits against Lively, Reynolds and The New York Times were dismissed in June 2025.
-Lively's case against Sarowitz, Baldoni, and others is scheduled to be heard starting on March 9, 2026.
+Sarowitz's lawsuit against Lively, Reynolds and The New York Times was dismissed in June 2025.

+Lively's individual claims against Sarowitz, Baldoni, and others were dismissed in April 2026 leaving a narrowed set of claims against Wayfarer Studios.
+In May 2026, two weeks before trial, Lively settled her lawsuit by voluntarily dismissing her remaining claims against Wayfarer Studios, receiving no monetary compensation.

 Personal life

 Sarowitz is married to Jessica; the couple lives in Highland Park, Illinois.
 He was raised Jewish, but later embraced the Baháʼí Faith.